Blavar/public-noided/README.md

 * **S3:**  Used to serve the React frotnend statically, as well as storing and serving avatars.
 * **SSM:** Specifically Parameter Store is used for storing and retrieving configuration, as well as confidential data: keys, connection string, data limits, certificates, etc.

+* **Cloudflare:** Root of a Cloudflare domain is pointing to the S3 endpoint, while a api-designated subdomain is pointing to EC2 instance's endpoint.

 ---

 ## SECURITY